IslamAlsawaftah/reading-notes/LinkedList.md

 ### Big O: Analysis of Algorithm Efficiency

-### Big O(oh) notation is used to describe the efficiency of an algorithm or function, based on two factors:
+### Big O(oh) notation is used to describe the efficiency of an algorithm or function, based on two factors

 1- Running Time: The amount of time a function needs to complete.

 2- Memory Space: The amount of memory resources a function uses to store data and instructions.

-###  4 Key Areas for analysis:
+###  4 Key Areas for analysis

 1- Input Size: refers to the size of the parameter values that are read by the algorithm, takes into account the size of each parameter value as well.